Shloimke Beckerman: Music career

-According to klezmer researcher Joel Rubin, Shloimke was already known in the Lower East Side when he arrived, due to his family connections, and immediately began work as a full-time musician.
+According to klezmer researcher Joel Rubin, Shloimke was already known on the Lower East Side when he arrived, due to his family connections, and immediately began work as a full-time musician.
 In the 1910 census, he listed his occupation as "Musician, Theatre".
 He could read music, play the saxophone, and improvise readily and so quickly found success in both klezmer and mainstream orchestras.
 Among his regular gigs in the 1910s were the Castles by the Sea dancehall in Long Beach, New York, and in the dance band at Reisenweber's Cafe, as well as in silent film orchestras and at Jewish weddings.

 By the early 1920s many of Beckerman's family were working musicians in the New York area, including not only his father, several of his brothers, but his daughter Minnie and various others.
 In that era, Shloimke recorded some Jewish and other ethnic recordings and was a soloist as well as a member of Paul Whiteman's Orchestra at the Little Club.
 He also played for a time in Abe Schwartz's orchestra in the mid-1920s, when Naftule Brandwein left that orchestra to found his own at a competing record label.
 He also recorded a small number of klezmer and Slavic music records together with his longtime collaborator Harry Raderman, a trombone player better known for playing Jazz music.

 With the passing of the Immigration Act of 1924 which greatly restricted Jewish immigration from Europe, and then the onset of the Great Depression by 1930, the market for Yiddish and klezmer recordings in the United States saw a steep decline, which essentially ended the recording career of many of the popular bandleaders of the 1910s and 1920s.
 It does not seem that Shloimke made any more commercial recordings after the mid-1920s.
 He continued to play gigs well into the 1950s, when he retired to California.

 Shloimke Beckerman died in Los Angeles on May 12, 1974.